dougtommet/DeliriumHarmonization/master.md

 ### Data recode

-The items that were coded as Don't Know, Refused, Uncertain were set to missing, and the response options were reordered such that no symptoms was 0 and any symptoms were positive values.
+The items that were coded as Don't Know, Refused, Uncertain were set to missing, and the response options were reordered such that no symptoms were 0 and any symptoms were positive values.